keverw/node_CloudFlare/readme.md

 #node_CloudFlare#

-A simple module to check if CloudFlare is connecting and get the real IP address.
+A simple module to check if [CloudFlare](https://www.cloudflare.com/) is connecting and get the real IP address.

 ##Install##

     npm install node_cloudflare

 All lowercase!
-NPM is case sensitive
+NPM is case sensitive.

 ##Example##
 **Load config**